CU-SRL/docs/README.md

 # CU Sounding Rocket Lab Docs

+The current docs can be accessed at [https://cu-srl.github.io/docs/](https://cu-srl.github.io/docs/).

 Our documentation system is hosted on [GitHub Pages](https://pages.github.com/), and uses Markdown files to show content.

 To edit the documentations, you may either: